 When you purchase a wheel from Madison Wool, you can be sure we have your back!
 I build and wax all wheels (that need waxing), and have tested them to make sure they are working properly.
 We are here to help, repair, order parts, fiber…whatever you need!
 Each happy wheel customer is entitled to either a 4 oz braid of roving of their choice, or let me card a 4 oz art batt for you!
 We also help sell wheels for customers, so if you have one you want to get off your hands, contact us, we can help!
 I am happy to order parts and ship as well, so always feel free to get in contact.
 I have been known to repair an Ashford or Louet Wheel or two, so it’s worth checking in if you need a repair.
 We want to keep you spinning!

 Spinning Classes and Workshops:

-Beginning Handspinning or Spinning for Knitters, Session 8, -**Sunday, January 19, 2014, 1-4 PM and Monday, January 20, 2014, 1-4 PM (or at your convenience)**. $95.00 (includes all fiber, use of drop spindle and wheel-not necessary to own your own wheel). $25.00 deposit holds your space.
-Instructor: Susan Snider.
+Beginning Handspinning or Spinning for Knitters, Session 10 -2014 1-4 PM each day.**2015 dates to be added!** $100.00 (includes all fiber, use of drop spindle and wheel-not necessary to own your own wheel). $25.00 deposit holds your space.
+Instructors: Dayna Mankowski and Susan Snider.